 -”Gauguin’s Children”, May 2012, Elite Art Gallery, Bucharest, Romania.

-– ”Hierarchy of Light” (monochrome painting), October 2013, Elite Art Gallery, Bucharest, Romania.
+– ”Hierarchy of Light” (the first monochrome solo show of painting in the history of the Romanian art), October 2013, Elite Art Gallery, Bucharest, Romania.

 -”Archetypal Energies”, October 2015, Museum ”Iulian Antonescu”, Bacău, Romania, as a guest artist of the National Literature Festival ”George Bacovia”.

 -”The Signs of Time.
 Archetypal Energies”, October-November 2016, The Museum of Contemporary Art from the Brukenthal National Museum, Sibiu, Romania.

 Group exhibitions, art fairs, international art projects:

 -International Cultural Centre, Helsinki, Finland, April 2005.

 -National Museum of History, Chisinau, Republic of Moldavia, June 2006.